hraschke-sift/sift-api3-response-comparator/README.md

 ## Changelog
 ### [0.0.1] - 2024-04-08
 Initial version.
 Known bugs:
-- in non-production environments, we always get 401s for some reason
+- in non-production environments, we always get 401s

+### [0.1.0] - 2024-04-08
+Bug fix for 401s in other environments.
+Now uses environment-specific auth.